 Seminars on Language and Politics

-In addition to our language classes, Babel’s Blessing are also running a series of seminars on subjects around language and politics.
+In addition to our language classes, Babel’s Blessing occasionally run workshops and seminars on subjects around language and politics.

 Stories of Home – Nick Cassenbaum, writer and performer

 A discussion with writer and performer Nick Cassenbaum on ideas of home, where we fit in, and how stories can help us understand this better.

 The Politics of EAL and ESOL Teaching – Diane Leedham, EAL Teacher